Belgian Women's Second Division

 The Belgian Women's Second Division (Tweede Klasse; Deuxième Division; Zweite Division) is the third level women's football league of Belgium.
-It started in 1981-82.
+It started in 1981–82.

+Since the 2023/24 season, the Second Division is now called Interprovincial and consists of 3 series of 12 teams: 2 Flemish and 1 French-speaking (ACFF).

 Format

-In the league's season, 12 teams participated, playing a double round-robin schedule to decide the champion.
+In the league's season, in each serie, 12 teams participate, playing a double round-robin schedule to decide the champion.

-2019-20 teams

 Winners

-In the years 1991, 1994, and between 1998 and 2001 there were two leagues in Second Division and therefore two winners those years.
+In the years 1991, 1994, between 1998-2001, and between 2017-2023 there were two leagues in Second Division and therefore two winners those years.
+From 2023/24, there are 2 Flemish and 1 French-speaking (ACFF) leagues, and therefore 3 winners.